General Tips in Moscow (and all of Russia)

 Accommodation

-37. Most of the time the information listed on Airbnb is very deceiving.
+36. I used Couchsurfing to save up and to mingle with the locals.
+The Couchsurfing community in Moscow is quite happening.37.
+Most of the time the information listed on Airbnb is very deceiving.
 For example, I was searching for an apartment that could accommodate 10 and I saw a "hostel" listed its property as "Entire apartment", the maximum number as 10, stating that it has 5 rooms.
 I contacted the host immediately only to find out the information is all wrong.
 Literally ALL WRONG. so, my advice?
 Do not attempt to use Airbnb in Russia if you are new to it.

 38. There are a lot of cheap hostels starting from 200 Rubles, but do not be tempted!
-Try searching for hostel above 350 Rubles with good references on Booking.com
+Try searching for hostel above 350 Rubles with good references on Booking.com.

 39. My recommendations for hostel (solo travelers): Bear Hostels, the largest chain in Moscow.
 They are all close to the Metro stations: Mayakovskaya, Arbatskaya and Smolenskaya.